-Any time a landlord denies knowledge as to whether the property is covered through any particular path, or claims the property is not covered under a particular path but demonstrates an insufficient basis for reaching that conclusion, the court should dismiss the case because the landlord will have failed to meet its burden to prove the immediate right to possession.
+Any time a landlord denies knowledge as to whether the property is covered through any plausible path, or claims the property is not covered under such path but demonstrates an insufficient basis for reaching that conclusion, the court should dismiss the case because the landlord will have failed to meet its burden to prove the immediate right to possession.

 In preliminary proceedings the possibility that a property might be covered tends to at least raise a triable fact issue, meaning the court should at minimum set a trial date that allows an opportunity for the parties to investigate and determine whether the property is covered.
-Though courts should not require tenants to admit affirmative proof that a property is covered, doing so anyway is obviously desirable where such evidence is present.